hullw-lab/MIND_news/README.md

 NRMS beats the popularity baseline by **+13.0 AUC points** (0.7316 vs 0.6025).
 Because popularity is a non-learned, leak-free score computed from training-set click counts, this gap is a clean measurement of what the learned user encoder is buying on top of aggregate click patterns.
 It's the single most interpretable number in the report: the personalized model recovers 13 AUC points of ranking quality that a one-size-fits-all ranker cannot.

-**Calibration with published numbers.** The NRMS paper reports AUC 0.6776 on MIND-small, and the assignment guide's "tuned NRMS" target range is 0.67–0.70.
-This project's 0.7316 is higher than both for a simple reason: the temporal 75/25 split used here holds out the tail of the train week, while the paper's split holds out the entire following week.
-Week-over-week interest drift makes the paper's evaluation harder.
-The model and code are consistent with the paper's; the evaluation setup is slightly easier.

 ### 5.2 Training curves

 ![Baseline training curves](results/baseline_curves.png)

 *Figure 8: Baseline training loss (left) and dev metrics by epoch (right)*

 The baseline run shows healthy convergence: training loss decreases smoothly across 5 epochs, and all three dev metrics (AUC, MRR, nDCG@10) rise monotonically.
 The metrics were still improving at epoch 5, suggesting that additional epochs could yield further gains.
-No signs of severe overfitting appear, though the gap between training loss and dev metrics widens slightly in later epochs — the expected pattern near convergence.
+No signs of severe overfitting appear, though the gap between training loss and dev metrics widens slightly in later epochs.
 ### 5.3 Hyperparameter experiments

 Four runs compared on held-out AUC (full details in `results/hyperparameter_comparison.csv`):